6 Modern Website Design: 6 Essential Elements

 If it is a travel agency, write practical information as well as informational.

-It is important to acknowledge, that every tab, article, video, animation, and the visual element has a purpose which must be evident to a user.
+It is important to acknowledge, that every tab, article, video, animation, and visual element has a purpose that must be evident to a user.

 Strong and obvious